 • More responsive to lightening treatments and laser hair removal.

-• Not as prone to the development of dark marks following trauma, which can sometimes can months to years to fade.
+• Not as prone to the development of hyperpigmentation following skin trauma, which can sometimes take months even years to fade.

-• Light skin is more prone to sunburn so all you PPPs out there, make sure you stay out of the sun and use sunblock with at least SPF 30 religiously!
+• Light skin is more prone to sunburn so all you PPPs out there, make sure you use sunblock with at least SPF 30 religiously!

-• Facial redness, broken capillaries and other flaws do tend to show more on lighter skin.
+• Facial redness, broken capillaries and other flaws tend to show more on lighter skin.

-• Paler skin has a thinner fat layer which can cause a more gaunt appearance with aging.
+• Lighter skin has a thinner fat layer which can cause a more gaunt appearance with aging.

 • Just as most of you have said, a darker skin tone does help to hide redness.

 • People with darker skin have larger fat cushions underneath the skin, making them less prone to wrinkles and aging.